Acholonu on Africa’s Lost Knowledge and Civilizations (Pt 5)

 DEFYING GRAVITY: The Gram Code of African Adam by Prof. Catherine Acholonu – Gnosis or Heresy?

-If life began in Africa, Acholonu posits that Adam was black (Imagined by AI) In the second quarter of 2011, the Founder of FeelNubia sat ...
+If life began in Africa, Acholonu posits that Adam was black (Imagined by AI) Introduction In the second quarter of 2011, FeelNubia's founder sat ...
 Read More

 Queens and Mothers of Afre Kh: The Warrior Queens of Dahomey (Republic of Benin)